kkots/ggxrd_hitbox_overlay_2211/README.md

 ## Developing

-There are two separate projects in the repository.
+There are multiple separate projects in the repository.

 The `ggxrd_hitbox_injector` project builds an application that will inject a dll into the process and exit.
 The main action will then take place in the dll, in the target process' address space.